10 Activities to Do With Your Furry Friends This Summer

 With sandy beaches, a blue ocean, lush parks, dog-friendly cafes, dog parks, and more, your fur child will think the sunshine state is paradise!
 Your furry friend deserves the best, and a tired dog is a happy one!

-With that in mind, Sky Cove and Sky Cove South of Westlake put together this list of 10 activities to do with your four-legged best friend this summer in Palm Beach County.
+With that in mind, Sky Cove South of Westlake put together this list of 10 activities to do with your four-legged best friend this summer in Palm Beach County.

 1. Go for a Hike

 Find a hiking trail for you and your dog to enjoy and explore new landscapes.
 New sights, sounds, and smells are physically and mentally stimulating for dogs, and hiking is great exercise for humans, too.

 Be sure your dog’s fitness level is appropriate for the trail length and difficulty before venturing out, and don’t forget to bring plenty of water for you and your furry friend.

 Some of the excellent hiking trails near Westlake include:

 - Hog Hammock Trail in West Palm Beach